 If you don’t offer support in the language your customer speaks, you can try using Google Translate.
-It can be wonky, but you might still be able to help - and it’s all that matters.
+It can be wonky, but you might still be able to help - and that’s all that matters.

 “You are more than welcome, have a nice day!”

 If your customer says goodbye, the right thing to do is to say it back.
 But if you’ve said it a hundred times during your shift, it may be difficult to keep up the friendliness and enthusiasm.
-Use a canned response to makes it easier.
+Use a canned response to make it easier.